BetaDwarf: History

 The game was released on Steam on 24 October 2013 and sold more than 50,000 copies within the first month.
 An Xbox One and PlayStation 4 version were released later in October 2015.

 After the success of Forced and inspired by Valve, the team worked to improve their company culture creating a flat working environment where everybody gets the same salary and much of the salary is paid as bonuses based on the performance of the products they release.

 BetaDwarf then started to work on their next game FORCED 2: The Rush.
 During development the game was renamed to FORCED: Eternal Arenas, for which they ran another successful Kickstarter campaign.
 However, due to a lawsuit threat from a bigger company, demanding to change their new game's name, FORCED: Eternal Arenas became Forced: Showdown.

 In this top-down singleplayer bullet-hell brawler, players are cast as Contestants, which are gladiators in a galactic game show where they must battle their way through arenas to defeat the Titans waiting for them and ultimately survive to earn fame, glory and wealth.

-After a little more than two years of development, Forced: Showdown was released on 29 March 2016.
-An Xbox One and PlayStation 4 version of the game are planned to be released later.

-The team released an expansion for Forced: Showdown on 31 July 2016 called Drone Invasion.
+After two years of development, Forced: Showdown was released on 29 March 2016.
+An Xbox One and PlayStation 4 version of the game were released later.The team released an expansion for Forced: Showdown on 31 July 2016 called Drone Invasion.

 In late 2018, after roughly two years of early-access on Steam, Minion Masters became free-to-play.

 In 2019, it was announced Betadwarf is working on a new game in the "friendshipping" genre.

+The next project by the studio, Vaultbreakers was announced in February 2025 for Windows.
+Impressed by the game's quality in early access, Japanese company Square Enix assisted in funding the game's development.